joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 data structure called a balanced B-tree where each of the notes is

-# Indexing on inequalities

-# Function-based Indexing

-# Indexing for the GROUP BY clause

-# Indexing for the JOIN clause

-# Indexing for the ORDER BY clause

 # Indexing in SQL Cheat Sheet

 I will end this post post with a list of recipies, summarized